ItsANameToo/ark-core-cheatsheet/README.md

 ## Common Issues / FAQ

+### Removing Processes from PM2

-- how to remove process from pm2: `pm2 delete ID` or `pm2 delete all`
+You can remove a process from PM2 by running `pm2 delete ID` if you want to remove a specific process, or `pm2 delete all` if you want to remove everything.
-- pm2 list showing `errored`; check the logs for more information on the actual problem
-- issue with plugins; remove it from plugins.js or check if there's an update
+The ID of a process can be retrieved by running `pm2 list`, as it will show the ID next to the name of the process.
+If you don't see the ID, try increasing the size of your terminal window and running `pm2 list` again.

+### Process Showing Errored

+When you try to start the relay / forger and you see `errored` when running `pm2 list`, it means that the process could not be started successfully.
+In that case, you should take a look at the logs (`pm2 logs`) as that should indicate why it was not able to start.

+### Cannot find module ...

+If you run into an error indicating `Error: Cannot find module '...'`, it most likely means that you have a no longer supported plugin, or an incorrect plugin, added in your `plugins.js` file.
+The followup line in that case would be `at PluginRegistrar.__resolve`.
+To solve it, you simply have to edit your `plugins.js` file and remove / change the module it showed in the error message.

+If you see something else directly below the error, not related to the `PluginRegistrar`, it can also mean that a package is not correctly installed.

-- The "..." process has entered an unknown state.: `pm2 update` then `pm2 kill` and restart if it still was a problem
+### The "..." process has entered an unknown state

+This often indicates an issue with PM2 itself.
+Most likely you'll be able to resolve it by running `pm2 update`.
+If it still gives the error after updating, run `pm2 kill` and start the processes again.

 ----

-## Useful Documentation Links
+## Useful Links

 * [ARK CLI Docs](https://docs.ark.io/guidebook/core/cli.html)
 * [Creating Plugins](https://docs.ark.io/guidebook/developer/write-a-plugin.html)